rakshit-binary/perl-Quant-Framework/README.md

 To save a volatility surface:
 ```
-#note that to create a Moneyness surface, you will also need to provide a spot_reference parameter which
-#denoted the spot price reference using which maturities are calcualted.
+#note that to create a Moneyness surface , you will also need to (Moneyness is defined as Strike/Spot) provide a spot_reference parameter #which denotes the spot price reference using which respective strikes/barriers are calculated.
 my $surface = Quant::Framework::VolSurface::Delta->new(
             underlying_config => $eurusd_underlying_config,
             surface => { 'New York 10:00' =>